 It is incredibly invalidating to tell someone that they don’t have the right to feel a certain way about themselves because of the money they have, the fame, the platform.

 Reading all of the rhetoric surrounding the debacle, it is clear that we still have a long way to go before we, as a society, understand how body image issues work.
 The person suffering does not see what everyone else sees.

 They see their perceived flaws, they see things that they need to fix, or change, or remove in order to reach the standards they have set for themselves.
 We may instinctively see them as vain, or worse, accuse them of fishing for compliments when they reject the ones offered to them.

 The truth is, it is impossible for some of us to understand why you would compliment us because we see a person completely different from the one other’s see.
 If you compliment a perceived flaw in the individual, we will think that you are lying to us to be nice, or on a really bad day may think that you are making fun of us.
 It is not your fault but try not to get angry if the response isn’t what you expect.

 At the end of the day, if Khloe doesn’t like the photo, the respectful thing to do is to take it down.
 I also know people will be playing by different rules because she is famous and as an entity, the public seems to adamantly believe that they own a celebrity’s images more than the celebrity does.

 As a person, Khloe has spoken openly many times about the struggles she has faced with her body image, exacerbated by existing in the family she had no control over being born into.
 If we were all children, bullying and picking on another child for the way that they look, we would be punished for being cruel.

 Why do we struggle to accept that adults can bully adults too?
 And why do we treat the bullying of public figures as a form of entertainment?
-Why do we struggle so with just being nice to each other?
+Why do we struggle so much with just being nice to each other?